News

 A Discount Deal

-Although this deal has now made it across the line, it is unlikely to have gone smoothly, as has been reported.
+Although this deal has now been completed, it is unlikely to have gone smoothly, as has been reported.
 For one, under this agreement, “holders of Informatica’s Class A and Class B-1 common stock will receive $25 in cash per share”, according to Salesforce.
 On April 12, when the Wall Street Journal reported about last year’s round of acquisition talks, Informatica shares were trading at $38.48.
-This is a 34% discount.
+This was a 34% discount.

 Some analysts have cited that this is an interesting arrangement, especially as the organization is currently just under $2B dollars in debt.